Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 1).
 You know it's time to clean your salt cell when pH and Calcium levels in your saltwater pool are scaling high without raising them.
 Since you test your pool chemicals frequently, if not daily, you will know when pH, TA, or CH levels drift and take necessary measures to clean your salt cells and balance the chemicals appropriately.

 2).
-Another good indicator to clean your salt cells is when your chlorine production level is low and will not easily raise your free chlorine to the required levels.
+Another good indicator of cleaning your salt cells is when your chlorine production level is low, and your free chlorine will not easily rise to the required levels.
 Calcium buildups reduce the efficiency of chlorine generators, and as a result, less chlorine will be produced.

 3).
 Also, it's a good maintenance practice to inspect and clean your Saltwater Chlorine Generator every three months or 500 hours of use because either way, your salt cells will accumulate calcium buildup on the plates after some time of use, a fact that most manufacturers of chlorine generators will not constantly remind you.